DataDog/datadog-ci/src/commands/lambda/README.md

 ### `flare`
 To troubleshoot issues you may be encountering with Datadog monitoring on your Lambda functions, use `datadog-ci lambda flare`.
 This command sends relevant files to Datadog's support team for investigation.

-Note: This command works whether or not your Lambda functions were instrumented using `datadog-ci lambda instrument`.
+**Note**: This command works whether or not your Lambda functions were instrumented using `datadog-ci lambda instrument`.

 ```bash
 # Collect and send files to Datadog support for a single function